John Akii-Bua

-John Akii-Bua (3 December 1949 – 20 June 1997) was a Ugandan hurdler and the first Olympic champion from his country Uganda and Africa at large.
+John Akii-Bua (3 December 1949 – 20 June 1997) was a Ugandan hurdler and the first Olympic champion from his country Uganda.
 In 1986, he was a recipient of the Silver Olympic Order.

 Biography

 Akii-Bua was raised in a family of 43 children from one father and his eight wives.
 Akii-Bua started his athletic career as a short-distance hurdler, but failed to qualify for the 1968 Olympics.
 Coached by British-born athletics coach Malcolm Arnold, he was introduced to the 400 meter hurdles.

-After finishing fourth in the 1970 Commonwealth Games and running the fastest time of 1971, he was not a big favourite for the 1972 Summer Olympics in Munich, having limited competitive experience.
+Although he finished fourth in the 1970 Commonwealth Games and running the fastest time of 1971 and finishing second at the British 1972 AAA Championships, he was not a big favourite for the 1972 Summer Olympics in Munich, having limited competitive experience.
 Nevertheless, he won the final there, setting a world record time of 47.82 seconds despite running on the inside lane.
 He missed the 1976 Olympics and a showdown with United States rival Edwin Moses because of the boycott by Uganda and other African nations.

 As a police officer, Akii-Bua was promoted by Ugandan president Idi Amin and given a house as a reward for his athletic prowess.
 When the Amin regime was collapsing, he fled to Kenya with his family, fearful that he would be seen as a collaborator; this was more likely because he was a member of the Langi tribe, many of whom were persecuted by Amin, whereas Akii-Bua was cited by Amin as an example of a Langi who was doing well.
 However, in Kenya he was put into a refugee camp.
 From there, he was freed by his shoe-manufacturer Puma and lived in Germany working for Puma for 3–4 years.
 He represented Uganda once again at the 1980 Summer Olympics.
 Later he returned to Uganda and became a coach.

 Akii-Bua died a widower, at the age of 47, survived by eleven children.
 He was given a state funeral.
 His nephew is international footballer David Obua, and his brother Lawrence Ogwang competed in the long jump and triple jump at the 1956 Olympics.

 The phrase "akii-buas" has come to colloquially mean "runs" in Uganda.